The Musical Theatre discipline is a growing and exciting part of the annual Kelowna Festival.

 This is a celebration of the uniquely North American art form: Musical Theatre.
 Performers can use costumes and minimal props and engage in staging/acting/dancing when appropriate to their song selection.

 All festival performances will be on the stage of the Mary Irwin Theatre in the Rotary Centre for the Arts.

-We have been in this space for four consecutive festivals and agree with comments received that we "have a wonderful and deluxe venue" for this special festival--for both the performers and our audience.
+We have been in this space for multiple festivals and agree with comments received that we "have a wonderful and deluxe venue" for this special festival--for both the performers and our audience.